 Communications are secured with TLS and optionally mTLS.

-Furthermore, in Agent mode, Spinnaker never gets credentials and account registration is dynamic.
+Furthermore, in Agent mode, Armory Enterprise never gets credentials, and account registration is dynamic.

 budget.
 See Agent options) for configuration information.